 Rates of depression and anxiety have increased by 70% in the past 25 years, and by 37% in the last 5 years (Bedell, 2016)*.
 Here are some symptoms to look for and some ideas on how to help!

 What are Symptoms and Signs of Anxiety & Depression?

-As a parent, you may be wondering what to look for to know if your teen may be suffering from severe anxiety and depression.
-Some of the symptoms include:
+You may be wondering what to look for to know if your loved one may be suffering from severe anxiety and depression.
+You may be asking, “Do I Have Anxiety?”
+Some of the common symptoms of anxiety and depression include:

 - Feeling on edge.